Nilphamari Sadar Upazila: Administration

 Nilphamari Thana was formed in 1870 and it was turned into an upazila in 1984.

 Nilphamari Sadar Upazila is divided into Nilphamari Municipality and 15 union parishads: Chaora Bargachaup, Chaprasarnjami, Charaikhola, Gorgram, Itakhola, Kachukata, Khoksabari, Kundapukur, Lakshmichap, Palasbari, Ramnagar, Songalsi, Sonaray, and Tupamari.
 The union parishads are subdivided into 109 mauzas and 108 villages.

-At present, Nilphamari Municipality has an area of 27.50 sqkm and is subdivided into 9 wards and 13 mahallas.
+At present, Nilphamari Municipality has an area of 27.50 sqkm and is subdivided into 15 wards.
 The processing of increasing the area of Nilphamari Municipality is ongoing.
 The proposed area will be 42.70 sqkm.

 Education

 According to Banglapedia, Nilphamari Government High School, founded in 1882, is a notable secondary school.